 Life Cycle of identity management

-When blockchain technology and identity management are merged, users have to store their digital entity credentials on a digital wallet on their devices (like their smartphones).
+When blockchain technology and identity management are merged, users have to store their digital entity credentials on a digital wallet on their devices, such as their smartphones.
 Digital identity credentials would be valid only if used by the same device, which was allowed to do so.

-However, in case, if the authorized device gets lost, that user can use another authorized device, for example, their laptop.
-This is one case scenario, how blockchain can be used in identity management.
+However, in another case, for example, if the authorized device gets lost, that user can use another authorized device, such as their laptop.
+This is only a single scenario, how blockchain technology can be used in identity management.